uio-bmi/compairr/README.md

 command line, or the same filename is specified twice, it is assumed that the set should be compared to itself.
 Each file must contain the repertoire ID and either the nucleotide or the amino acid sequence of the rearrangement.
+If the repertoire ID column is missing, all sequences are assumed to belong to the same repertoire (with ID 1 or 2, respectively, for the two sets).
 A sequence ID may also be included.
 Unless they should be ignored, the V gene, the J gene, and the duplicate count is also needed.

 Each set can contain many repertoires and each repertoire can contain many sequences.
 The tool will find the sequences in the two sets that